Clio Renault Sport: Clio II RS (172 Cup)

 In 2002 Renault released the 172 Cup, which bore the chassis code CB1N and was known by Renault as the "sport lightweight version".
+The 172 Cup was also sold in France as the "Clio RS Jean Ragnotti."

-The vast majority of cars were produced in D43 Mondial Blue (metallic) with a limited run of around 90 cars being produced in 640 Iceberg Silver (metallic).
-The Cup, originally built for Gr.N homologation of the Clio 172 was differentiated from the "non cup" 172 by its lack of many of the luxuries included in the regular car.
-Instead of the leather / Alcantara seats instead the same style seat was upholstered in a durable but low-cost fabric, the automatic Xenon headlights were replaced by manually controlled halogen units and the washer jets replaced with blanks.
+The vast majority of cars were produced in D43 Mondial Blue (metallic), with a limited run of around 90 cars being produced in 640 Iceberg Silver (metallic).
+The Cup, originally built for Gr.N homologation of the Clio 172, was differentiated from the "non cup" 172 by its lack of many of the luxuries included in the regular car.
+Instead of the leather / Alcantara seats, the same style seat was upholstered in a durable but low-cost fabric, the automatic Xenon headlights were replaced by manually controlled halogen units and the washer jets replaced with blanks.
 The rain sensing wipers and solar reflective coated windscreen were also omitted from the 172 Cup.

 However the car had features not before seen on a production version of the 172, which included lightweight 16-inch Speedline Turini alloy wheels, matte blue door strips, ABS plastic "Cup" front splitter and a restyled "Cup" rear spoiler.
 The dash strips which were silver on the regular car were painted to match the outside of the car.

 One of the main features of the 172 Cup was its significant weight saving, having a kerb weight of 1021kg, making it the lightest of 172 versions produced.
 This was achieved by the removal of a majority of sound deadening from the car alongside thinner glass to reduce weight even further.
 One large difference was also the lack of air conditioning which was a standard fit component on the regular 172, which typically led to the cup producing more power due to the engine having less ancillaries to drive.
-This however was reintroduced as an optional extra later in the production run of the Cup.
+The climate control was reintroduced as an optional extra in April 2003, but of the 2392 172 Cups registered in the UK, only 139 cars were supplied with climate control.
 The 0–60 time of the 172 Cup was officially marketed by Renault as being 6.5 seconds; however AutoCar Magazine reportedly timed the 0–60 at 6.2 seconds which if this were the case would make the 172 Cup the second fastest road going Clio produced at the time of this article, second to only the V6.

-Many enthusiasts regard the 172 Cup as the last "hardcore" hot hatch due to its lack of anti-lock brakes; the car also featured modified suspension which gave it a wider track thanks to modified wishbones, the car also sat lower than standard and featured stiffer shocks and springs, the suspension geometry was revised to suit these components and to mean that the steering response was increased, this also lead to an increase in oversteer thanks to the lack of weight and revised geometry.
+Many enthusiasts regard the 172 Cup as the last "hardcore" hot hatch due to its lack of anti-lock brakes and ESC, relatively low weight and powerful engine.
+The Cup featured redesigned suspension with a wider track thanks to modified wishbones, as well as the introduction of new Cup shock absorbers and springs, which were 20% stiffer in the front and 10% stiffer in the rear.
+The suspension geometry was revised to suit these components and as a result, the steering response was increased.
+This also lead to an increase for the potential of oversteer, due to the lack of weight and driver aids, alongside the revised geometry.